-Tai Calon Community Housing recognises the stress caused by anti social behaviour; such as harassment, racial harassment, domestic violence and general nuisance.
+Tai Calon Community Housing recognises the upset and stress that can be caused by anti social behaviour; behaviour such as harassment, racial harassment, domestic violence and a range of general nuisance.

 The Crime and Disorder Act 1998 introduced a legal definition for anti social behaviour as “behaving in a manner which causes or is likely to cause harassment, alarm or distress to one or more persons not of the same household”.